 The principles of property/facilities management with focus on lodging and food service operations.
 Concepts of the physical plant and engineering systems are introduced.
 Environment and energy conservation issues are discussed.
-Prerequisite: RDG094.
+Prerequisite: RDG100.
+Offered every spring.

 HRM102 Management of Guest Services